dlinzner-bcs/ctbn-toolbox/README.md

 This toolbox depends in parts on the MATLAB statistics toolbox.
 For parallel computing MATLABs parallel computing toolbox is needed.

-Acknowledgements: Dominik Linzner is funded by the European Union???s Horizon 2020 research and innovation programme under grant agreement 668858 (PrECISE).
+Acknowledgements: Dominik Linzner is funded by the European Union's Horizon 2020 research and innovation programme under grant agreement 668858 (PrECISE).

 -Dominik Linzner (dominik.linzner@bcs.tu-darmstadt.de)